-- 1. implement ideas and representations to communicate concept, context and the chosen focus - 2. apply literacy skills in artist's statement/s that communicate concept and focus using relevant visual art terminology and language conventions - 3. analyse and interpret visual language and expression in artworks to explore student-directed focus and contexts - 4. evaluate influences that impact on decisions and communication in artworks - 5. justify viewpoints and selection of visual language and expression - 6. experiment to explore ideas relevant to the focus and in response to the inquiry - 7. create visual response/s using knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus - 8. realise visual response/s to communicate artistic purpose and acquired knowledge.
+- implement ideas and representations to communicate concept, context and the chosen focus - 2. apply literacy skills using relevant visual art terminology and language conventions to communicate concept and focus in an artist's statement - 3. analyse and interpret visual language and expression in artworks to explore student-directed focus and contexts - 4. evaluate art practices, traditions, cultures, and theories that impact on decisions and communication in artworks - 5. justify viewpoints and selection of visual language and expression supported by knowledge of artwork of self and others - 6. experiment to explore ideas relevant to the focus and in response to the inquiry - 7. create meaning through knowledge and understanding of materials, techniques, technologies and art processes that complement the chosen focus - 8. realise visual responses to communicate artistic purpose and acquired knowledge.